In today's Stoicism breakdown, we will decode Chapter 5 from Epictetus' handbook.

 Here Epictetus reminds us of the cardinal rule of Stoic philosophy: it is not events that disturb us, but our opinions of them.

-While this idea seems simple, if you take it seriously and make an effort to see your experience of life with this framework, you will take a huge leap toward inner freedom.
+While this idea seems simple, if you take it seriously and make an effort to see your experience of living with this framework, you will take a huge leap toward inner tranquility and even develop freedom from the fear of death.

 I/ The Causal Chain of Emotion